GabrielC101/python-projects/README.txt

 **Count Vowels** - Enter a string and the program counts the number of vowels in the text.
 For added complexity have it report a sum of each vowel found.

 **Check if Palindrome** - Checks if the string entered by the user is a palindrome.
-That is that it reads the same forwards as backwards like “racecar”
+That is that it reads the same forwards as backwards like â€œracecarâ€

 **Count Words in a String** - Counts the number of individual words in a string.
 For added complexity read these strings in from a text file and generate a summary.